Press ESC to close

 3. Regression Testing

 It ensures changes or enhancements have not broken the existing functionality.
-After an error has been fixed, an upgrade is performed, or a new feature is added, you will want to either re-run the tests or compare the individual versions to ensure you did not break any important functionality.
+After an error has been fixed, an upgrade is performed, or a new feature is added, you will want to either re-run the tests or compare the individual versions to ensure you did not break anything that was important functionality.

 Types of Functional Testing

-Functional testing assesses how well software components operate together based on defined functionality.
+Functional testing determines how well the components of the software operate together based on the functionality provided.

 1. Unit Testing